tinko26/ao/docs/modules/count.md

 author: "Stefan Wagner"
 date: 2022-08-11
 description: "The ao_count.h module of the ao real-time operating system."
-draft: true
+draft: false
 permalink: /modules/count/
 title: "ao_count.h"
 ---

 # ao_count.h

 This module encapsulates a hardware counter that increments continuously at a constant rate.
 The counter makes up the basis for measuring time.
-Additionally, this counter and a corresponding [interrupt](ir-alarm.md) make up the basis for [alarms](alarm.md).
+Additionally, this counter and a corresponding [interrupt](../alarm-interrupt.md) make up the basis for [alarms](../alarms.md).

 The module defines the `ao_count_t` type, which is an unsigned integer that can hold a value of the hardware counter.
 Additionally, it defines the following constants.